icukovic/gingerbill.org-source/content/odin/spec.md

 >>   right shift            integer >> unsigned integer
 ```

+Arithmetic operators also work on fixed-length arrays of numeric types.

 #### Integer operators:
 For two integer values `x` and `y`, the integer quotient `q = x / y` and remainder `r = x % y` satisfy the following relationships: